Drawing and Foundation

 Walter Feldman Book Arts Studio

 List Art houses several spaces dedicated to student exhibitions.
-The first floor gallery space, adjacent to the main lobby, is suitable for 2d and 3d work.
-The second floor of List Art houses three distinct spaces; a small, windowless room that is ideally suited for multi media installations, a corridor gallery that accomodates both 2D and 3D work and a video monitor is permanently installed in the elevator lobby on the second floor allowing for the presentation of work in single‐channel video.
+The first floor gallery space, adjacent to the main lobby, is suitable for 2D and 3D work.
+The second floor of List Art houses three distinct spaces; a small, windowless room that is ideally suited for multi media installations, a corridor gallery that accomodates both 2D and 3D work and a video monitor that is permanently installed in the elevator lobby on the second floor, allowing for the presentation of work in single‐channel video.

 Digital and analog still and video cameras, lighting kits and sound recording devices are available to Visual Art concentrators and students taking select Visual Art courses at our equipment libary located in List Art in room 515.
 Hours for equipment check-out vary from semester to semester.
 Email Visa-Equipment@brown.edu for more information.